 The accompanying unaudited consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and with the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
 Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
 In the opinion of HSNi's management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
 Interim results are not necessarily indicative of the results that may be expected for a full year.
 The accompanying unaudited consolidated financial statements should be read in conjunction with HSNi's audited consolidated financial statements and notes thereto for the year ended December 31, 2008.
-The consolidated balance sheet as of December 31, 2008 and the consolidated statement of shareholders' equity for the year ended December 31, 2008 were derived from the audited financial statements at that date but may not include all disclosures required by accounting principles generally accepted in the United States.
-Subsequent events have been evaluated through the date of the filing of this Form 10-Q on August 6, 2009.
+The consolidated balance sheet as of December 31, 2008 and the consolidated statement of shareholders' equity for the year ended December 31, 2008 were derived from the audited consolidated financial statements at that date but may not include all disclosures required by GAAP.
+Subsequent events have been evaluated through the date of the filing of this Form 10-Q on November 12, 2009.